Mira Mesa Community Planning Group

 Minutes of past MMCPG meetings, starting January 2008.

 The North City Pure Water Project was reviewed by the Mira Mesa Community Planning Group on October 16, 2017.
 The Site Development Permit was approved unanimously, and there was an informational update on the Pump Station and Pipeline Project.
 The following...

 The Mira Mesa Community Plan was last updated in 1992.
 An update to the Community Plan is scheduled to begin in 2017 and is expected to take 3 years to complete.
 An example of a recent community plan update is this one for mission...

 Hanson Aggregates is proposing a revision to their master plan for redevelopment of their gravel mining operation.
 The previous plan approved in 1994 can be found here.
-A description of the new plan can be found here.
-The new plan removes the southern industrial...
+The new proposed master plan (March 26, 2018 draft) can be found here.
+A description of the new...

 Stone Creek: A Planning Group subcommittee is reviewing a proposed new project named "Stone Creek," which is a future redevelopment plan for the 300 acre section of Carroll Canyon owned by Vulcan Materials Company.
 The site runs from about 1/2 mile west of Camino Ruiz...